lightpoichich/baserow/docs/development/tools.md

 ### webpack

-To bundle all the assets of Baserow we use webpack.
+Bundles all the assets of Baserow.
 This is being used by default with Nuxt.js.

 https://webpack.js.org/